Outstanding examples of a fortified tower & a Queen Anne style house

-The original motte and bailey fortification on this site was built in 1213 and was known as King John’s Castle.
-It was not until 1281 that the castle was built with stone under the direction of the Bishop of Killaloe.
-It was then granted to the Butlers of Ormond in 1315 who held it until the early 18th Century.
-The castle has just about managed to survive through the years of Ireland’s turbulent history.
-Just before the Cromwellian invasion Eoin Roe O’Neill, at the head of 1,200 men, stormed Roscrea in 1646 and reportedly killed every man, woman and child.
+Roscrea Castle has somehow survived a turbulent history.
+It was originally the site of a motte and bailey fortification known as King John’s Castle which was later strengthened by stone for the Bishop of Killaloe in 1281.
+It was later granted to the Butlers of Ormond in 1315 who held it for the next 400 years.
+In 1646, Eoin Roe O’Neill, at the head of 1,200 men, stormed Roscrea and reportedly killed every man, woman, and child.
 The only survivor was the governor’s wife, Lady Hamilton, who was a sister to the Earl of Ormond.
-She was again forced to play host to O’Neill in the castle 3 years later when they again ended the party by looting everything in sight (including the women’s clothing!).
-In 1703 the Duke of Ormond sold the castle to the King’s Hospital, Kilmainham, and 19 years later it was bought by the Damer family who built an elegant three-storey Georgian house with nine bay windows in the courtyard.
-During the 1800s it was used as a barracks for soldiers.
-In 1892 the castle became a national monument and is now under the care of the OPW who have gradually restored it back to it’s former glory.
-The complex of buildings include an impressive garden, a fountain, a restored mill and the original St Cronan’s high cross and pillar stone.
+She was again forced to play host to O’Neill 3 years later which again ended by the guests looting everything in sight (including the women’s clothing!)
+In 1703 the Duke of Ormond sold the castle to the Damer family who built an elegant three-story pre-Palladian house in the courtyard.
+During the 1800s it the castle was used as a barracks for soldiers.
+In 1892 the castle became a national monument and is now under the care of the OPW.